openwashdata-dev/washr/README.md

 [![R-CMD-check](https://github.com/openwashdata-dev/washr/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/openwashdata-dev/washr/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-The goal of washr is to provide tools to make [openwashdata data package](https://openwashdata.org/pages/gallery/data/) workflow consistent and efficient.
+The goal of `washr` is to provide tools to make the [openwashdata data package](https://openwashdata.org/pages/gallery/data/) workflow consistent and efficient.

 ## Installation

-You can install the development version of washr from [GitHub](https://github.com/) with:
+In the near future, we’re planning to release `washr` on CRAN.
+For now, you can install the development version from [GitHub](https://github.com/) with:

 ``` r